 Click here for information on the ReCertification Course (June 22, 2023)

 Please read our current Covid-19 in-person class procedures here.

-Please plan on bringing pen(s), highlighter, and notepad; none of these items will be provided.
+Please plan on bringing a computer or tablet with internet access, pen(s), highlighter, and notepad; none of these items will be provided.

 Upon completion and a passing score on the final examination, a Certificate of Completion will be issued to registrants.
 CAOHC certification fee is included in your registration free.

 There will be a certification and re-certification exam at the end of each course.
 The Council for Accreditation in Occupational Hearing Conservation (CAOHC) is no longer using test booklets to conduct the exam.
 Rather, CAOHC is now requiring that participants bring either a laptop/notebook (preferred) or a tablet to the course to take the exam online proctored by the Course Director.
 The exam can only be taken using either Mozilla Firefox or Chrome browsers.
 When you bring your device, you are strongly encouraged to establish a WiFi connection as soon as possible to ensure that you can take the exam without interruption.

 Registration fees include course materials and CAOHC Certificates.

 Nursing Contact Hours are not included in the cost of the course.